 These Crunchy Pumpkin Cookies have been the labour of love!
-You know by now how pumpkin obsessed I am but so far I have been pretty lucky with my pumpkin puree based bakes.
+You know by now how pumpkin obsessed I am and so far I have been pretty lucky with my pumpkin puree based bakes.
 They all worked first time!
 These cookies had different idea!

 The problem was that I wanted to create a crunchy cookie, one with a bit of a snap as majority of pumpkin cookies out there are the soft ones.
 Instead, all I was getting were cookies that were not even cakey or chewy or soft but kind of on a claggy side - not good!

 Needless to say, after some experimentation I finally managed to achieve lovely, buttery, melt in your mouth pumpkin cookies with a bit of a crunch - utterly delicious!